1031-Systems/1031_Delivery/docs/QuickStart.md

 channels.
 Once that is done, the control file is uploaded to the controller via File->Export->Upload to Controller.
 Finally, the controller is started via its start mechanism.
 Stuff should happen.
+Note that you need to either Save your file as described in the next paragraph or explicitly set the upload target names in the animation metadata prior to sending the control or audio data to the controller.

 ## Saving Your Work

-Saving your current state, with the audio filename and the control channels, use File->Save or File->Save As to bring up a file browser to select a filename and path to save your work.
+To save your current state, with the audio filename and the control channels, use File->Save or File->Save As to bring up a file browser to select a filename and path to save your work.
 Conversely, use File->Open to open a file or use the -f filename option on the